neilg63/string-patterns/README.md

 In version 0.2.19 default implementations were added for many variant methods in PatternMatch, PatternReplace, PatternMatchMany and PatternReplaceMany.
 The last two traits depend on *PatternMatch* and *PatternReplace* respectively.
 For *PatternMatch* only the base method *pattern_match_result* needs to be implemented and for *PatternReplace* only *pattern_replace_result* and *pattern_replace* need custom implementations, the latter only because the fallback value may have different trait and lifetimes constraints for arrays and vectors.
 Version 0.2.20 adds *PatternMatchesMany*, which returns a vector of matched patterns, expressed as arrays of booleans.

 Version 0.2.21 added SimpleMatchesMany and SimpleMatchAll to evaluate multiple patterns without regular expressions with simple *StartsWith, EndsWith and contains* condition sets via the new *StringBounds* enum.
-Version: 0.2.23 added more versatile StringBounds options, which were reviewed in 0.2.24 to have two sets of case-insensitive and case-sensitive
+Version: 0.2.23 added more versatile StringBounds options, which were standardised in 0.2.24 to with pairs of case-insensitive and case-sensitive fields, all accepting the pattern and positivity flag, e.f EndsWithCi(".pdf", false) means *does not end with '.pdf' in any case*.

 Some updates only reflect minor corrections to these notes and comments in other files.